yangshun/tech-interview-handbook/contents/behavioral-questions.md

 - What is something that you had to push for in your previous projects?
 - What is the most constructive feedback you have received in your career?
 - What is something you had to persevere at for multiple months?
-- How did you handle meeting a tight deadline?
+- Tell me about a time you met a tight deadline.

 ### Airbnb